 Water moves through a network of drainage pathways, both underground and on the surface, and these pathways converge into streams and rivers, which become progressively larger in size (i.e., higher order) as the water moves downstream and the size of the contributing drainage area increases.
 The connectivity of streams is the primary reason for doing assessments at the watershed level.
 Because water moves downstream, any activity that affects the water quality, quantity, or rate of movement at one location can affect locations downstream.
 The watershed boundaries used for the analysis in the RMP were 14-digit Hydrologic Units (i.e., subwatersheds or HUC14s).
 There are 183 HUC14 subwatersheds that are located partially or entirely within the Highlands Region.

-The Sparta Township includes portions of, or entire, 12 HUC14 subwatersheds, as depicted in Figure 3.
+The Township of Montville includes portions or the entirety of six HUC14 subwatersheds, as depicted in Figure 3.